V24 Exclusive: One of Poland’s first billionaires tells of his bold vision to level up Poland's economy and prevent a brain drain.

 “There’s a famous saying,” he told us.
 “The US innovates, China replicates, and the European Union regulates.”

-Poles have inevitably compared Rafał to Elon Musk - which seems to amuse, rather than flatter him.
-However, there is a curious trans-Atlantic synergy between the two visionary entrepreneurs.
-Beyond support of education, health, and social welfare, Rafał’s philanthropic activities are beginning to turn in the direction of statecraft.
+Like most of Poland’s post-Communist success stories, InPost thrived in an environment of relative economic freedom.
+Poles have inevitably compared Rafał to Elon Musk, a comparison that seems to amuse him more than flatter him.
+Yet there is a curious trans-Atlantic synergy between the two visionary entrepreneurs.
+Beyond education, health, and social welfare, Rafał’s philanthropic work is increasingly intersecting with the realm of statecraft.

 “Poland was completely destroyed in Second World War.
 Then we had 45 years of a command economy run by Russia.
 And in 1989 we started the real entrepreneurship from scratch.
 Our GDP per capita was less than 7000 US, dollar per person.
 Now it's 47,000 per person.
 It means that in two years time horizon, most probably will overpass Japan.
 This is the sense of Poland.
 This is the nation.
 This is the energy.
-This is the entrepreneurship.
+This is entrepreneurship.
 This is the huge energy needed to catch up with the others successfully.”

 “The reason that there is more and more regulation in Poland today, I think, is that Europe is following the path that we as Poles do remember very well.
-This comes from the communism times, where everything was by an order, everything was planned.
+This comes from the communism times, where everything was byorder, everything was planned.
 Or if it was not planned.
 It was supposed to be planned and regulated.
 We know that this kind of economy is leading to nowhere, and that's why we are so convinced that Poland has a very strong mandate to tell European Union that we need to change the way of working.
 We need to change the way we want our beautiful countries to be developed.”

 "We are losing our best brain power.
 The brain power, specifically in AI space, is now moving away from Europe, moving away from Poland.
 We need to change that," Rafał explains.
 “I think the politicians, they should look to the entrepreneurs for how to change their way of working.
 And I hope we will become a kind of inspiration for many politicians across Europe, what to change, how to deregulate Europe, but also to push Europe forward in terms of innovation.”